bxt/adventofcode/2020/README.md

 --------

 The following table lists the available solutions by day and language.
 I also added a short summary for each day.
-I marked the solutions which I consider especially valuable or pretty with a star (☆).

 Day | Deno         | Description
 ----|-------------|--------------------------------------------------------------